nelsonandreproton/mcp_server/README.md

-# MCP Server : Sum Numbers
+# MCP Server

-Example of an MCP server that calls an Outsystems webservice to sum 2 numbers
+Example of an MCP server that:
+- calls an Outsystems webservice to sum 2 numbers
+- calls an Outsystems webservice to create an Employee